Probing quantum effects with classical stochastic analogs: Experimental realization

-Despite this apparent mathematical simplicity, all the physical richness of the analog model is preserved, with the modified stiffness $\bar{\kappa}(t)$ still depending on the ensemble variance= $S(t)$ as a consequence of the quantum nature of the problem.
+Despite this apparent mathematical simplicity, all the physical richness of the analog model is preserved, with the modified stiffness $\bar{\kappa}(t)$ still depending on the ensemble variance $S(t)$ as a consequence of the quantum nature of the problem.
 Moreover, in this harmonic case, the dimensionless parameter governing quantum effects takes the form: $\epsilon^2 \equiv \frac{\hbar^2 \kappa}{2m\, (k_BT)^2} = \lambda^2_{\rm dB}/2\lambda^2_{\kappa}$, i.e. half the ratio between the de Broglie thermal wavelength $\lambda_{\rm dB}=\hbar/\sqrt{m k_B T}$ and the classical width of the harmonic oscillator at thermal equilibrium $\lambda_{\kappa}=\sqrt{ k_B T/\kappa}$.
 The specificity of the harmonic confinement is that the variance need not be measured out of a collection of trajectories taking place simultaneously in $\mathcal{N}$ identical traps, as in Fig. \ref{fig:schema}.
 Instead, $S(t)$ can be computed from Eq. (\ref{Eq:VarGaussian}) and then used to construct the Bohm potential or force, thus avoiding the necessity of using many optical traps in the experiment.

-Our experimental setup, presented in detail in Supplemental Material (Sec.
-E) is composed of a single $1 \si{\micro \meter}$ dielectric bead optically trapped by a $785 \si{\nano\meter}$ Gaussian laser beam.
+Our experimental setup -- presented in detail in the Appendix \ref{APP:setup} -- is composed of a single $1 \si{\micro \meter}$ dielectric bead optically trapped by a $785 \si{\nano\meter}$ Gaussian laser beam.
 The optical potential created by the gradient forces at the waist of the beam is harmonic, with a stiffness that is proportional to the intensity of the laser and can thus be controlled precisely.
 The bead is immersed in water at ambient temperature and undergoes Brownian motion due to the thermal fluctuations.
 The overall motion is consistent with an Ornstein-Uhlenbeck process and is therefore suited to implement our model.

 Here, we use the above approach to study out-of-equilibrium evolutions with a time-dependent stiffness $\kappa(t)$.
 The simplest possible out-of-equilibrium process is the transient occurring when the stiffness $\kappa(t)$ is suddenly changed from an initial value $\kappa_i$ to a final value $\kappa_f$ (step-like protocol).
 The system is at thermal equilibrium at the initial and final times.
 The transient evolution of the variance can be computed using Eq. (\ref{Eq:VarGaussian}), allowing us to construct the modified stiffness $\bar{\kappa}(t)$, which evolves from $\bar{\kappa}_i$ to $\bar{\kappa}_f$ in a non-trivial way due to the influence of $S(t)$.
 One can argue that, since different values of $\epsilon$ lead to different values of $\bar{\kappa}$ for the initial and final equilibria, the classical ($\epsilon=0$) and quantum (here, $\epsilon = 1.8$) transients are difficult to compare, as they do not begin and end with the same values of the stiffness.
 With this in mind, we also implemented an equivalent classical protocol $\bar{\kappa}_{\rm cl}(t)$ that goes from $\bar{\kappa}_i$ to $\bar{\kappa}_f$ in a step-like way, i.e. without the dynamical influence of the Bohm force.
 These two protocols, represented in the inset of Fig. \ref{fig:ExpResults}, connect the same initial and final equilibria, and are thus well-suited to compare the classical and quantum dynamics out-of-equilibrium.